Mike-chege/alx-system_engineering-devops/0x13-firewall/README.md

 ## :satellite: Firewall

-This project covers the uwf firewall and setting up rules on the servers.
+This project covers the ufw firewall and setting up rules on the servers.

 ## :scroll: The rules are:
 - Blocking all incoming traffic except